danilw/vulkan-shadertoy-launcher/README.md

 **Download [from releases](https://github.com/danilw/vulkan-shadertoy-launcher/releases)**.

-**Example shader in this download** - [shadertoy link](https://www.shadertoy.com/view/WlcBWr) shader use buffers cross-reading, feedback logic, and example for texture and keyboard support, only as example that logic work same as on shadertoy.
+**Example shader in this download** - [shadertoy link](https://www.shadertoy.com/view/WlcBWr) shader use buffers cross-reading, feedback logic, and example for texture and keyboard support, only as an example that logic work same as on shadertoy.

 ### Contact: [**Join discord server**](https://discord.gg/JKyqWgt)